Send the link below via email or IMCopy

 It used rhyme and rhythm (often iambic pentameter) to order the chaos of emotional thoughts

 Today, not many people read poetry for fun, but music has become more entrenched in our society than ever before.
-It's entertainment, but it's also a powerful medium for change.
+It's entertainment, it's also a powerful medium for change, and it is the poetry of the people.

 I SIT and look out upon all the sorrows of the world, and upon all oppression and shame;